597

 A Day In The Life Of An Actor?
 It’s akin to – to paraphrase Samuel Beckett – Waiting For Normal.

+In reality, we are actually now in the new normal.
+Aside from empty performance spaces, the live audition in a room with a director, producer and other actors is on hold.
 The new normal is learning new skills and becoming more proficient with technology.
 So far this month I’ve had two auditions via Zoom.
 Yesterday, I ordered a clamp to hold my iPad onto the mic stand that I use.
 The problem with using a camera phone is that the app is locked into portrait mode so when you put the camera into landscape mode it appears at the other end as if you are levitating in a lying position!

 As part of my upskilling I’m learning the basics of video editing.
 Over the past few years the audition process involves the actor doing a video recording of the part, referred to as a self tape, and from all those submitted a smaller number are invited into audition.
 During the past year many roles for TV and film have been cast directly from the performance on tape, which means that to stand out you need the production value e.g. the lighting and sound to match the quality of the performance.

 Last year, I was cast in a day role in the upcoming TV drama Valhalla.
 The self tapes were submitted in March/April.
-By June, decisions had to be made, and as live auditions were unable to take place I was offered the role based on my performance over two of these tapes.
+By June, decisions had to be made, and as live auditions were unable to take place I was

 Voiceover work, which I have relied on for income, has also undergone change, some of which will be permanent.
 In 2019, I would have recorded in city centre studios on average once a month.
 Over the course of 2020, it was three times.
 This week, I recorded two audio demos for possible work.
 Currently nearly every job advert has the question ‘Do you have a home studio?’
 It’s something that I have been researching for a while but with building work due to commence behind my house next month I’ll have to put that on hold.